Academic Program

 - Reason both quantitatively and qualitatively.

-- Think innovatively and accept risk to pursue solutions in the face of ambiguity.
+- Think innovatively and accept risks to pursue solutions in the face of ambiguity.

 Graduates demonstrate the capability and desire to pursue progressive and continued intellectual development.

-Graduates understand that success as an officer is dependent upon taking personal responsibility for acquiring the necessary knowledge and skills needed to excel in an ever-changing and dynamic operational environment.
-The USMA experience is not an end in itself, but rather a foundation upon which graduates must build.
+Graduates understand that success as an officer depends on taking personal responsibility for acquiring the necessary knowledge and skills to excel in an ever-changing and dynamic operational environment.
+The U.S. Military Academy experience is not an end in itself but rather a foundation upon which graduates must build.

 What graduates can do: